 - Lack of Liquidity-The Notes will not be listed on any securities exchange.
 Barclays Capital Inc. and other affiliates of Barclays Bank PLC intend to make a secondary market for the Notes but are not required to do so, and may discontinue any such secondary market making at any time, without notice.
 Barclays Capital Inc. may at any time hold unsold inventory, which may inhibit the development of a secondary market for the Notes.
 Even if there is a secondary market, it may not provide enough liquidity to allow you to trade or sell the Notes easily.
 Because other dealers are not likely to make a secondary market for the Notes, the price at which you may be able to trade your Notes is likely to depend on the price, if any, at which Barclays Capital Inc. and other affiliates of Barclays Bank PLC are willing to buy the Notes.
 The Notes are not designed to be short-term trading instruments.
-Accordingly, you should be able and willing to hold your Notes to maturity. - The U.S. Federal Income Tax Consequences of an Investment in the Notes Are Uncertain-There is no direct legal authority regarding the proper U.S. federal income tax treatment of the Notes, and we do not plan to request a ruling from the Internal Revenue Service (the "IRS").
-Consequently, significant aspects of the tax treatment of the Notes are uncertain, and the IRS or a court might not agree with the treatment of the Notes as prepaid forward contracts, as described below under "Tax Considerations."
-If the IRS were successful in asserting an alternative treatment for the Notes, the tax consequences of the ownership and disposition of the Notes could be materially and adversely affected.
-In addition, in 2007 the Treasury Department and the IRS released a notice requesting comments on various issues regarding the U.S. federal income tax treatment of "prepaid forward contracts" and similar instruments.
-Any Treasury regulations or other guidance promulgated after consideration of these issues could materially and adversely affect the tax consequences of an investment in the Notes, possibly with retroactive effect.
-You should review carefully the sections of the accompanying prospectus supplement entitled "Material U.S. Federal Income Tax Consequences to U.S. Holders-Notes Treated as Prepaid Forward or Derivative Contracts" and, if you are a non-U.S. holder, "-Tax Consequences to Non-U.S. Holders," and consult your tax advisor regarding the U.S. federal tax consequences of an investment in the Notes (including possible alternative treatments and the issues presented by the 2007 notice), as well as tax consequences arising under the laws of any state, local or non-U.S. taxing jurisdiction. - Many Economic and Market Factors Will Impact the Value of the Notes-The value of the Notes will be affected by a number of economic and market factors that interact in complex and unpredictable ways and that may either offset or magnify each other, including: - the level of the S&P 500 Index and the market price of the Oil & Gas ETF, the components of its underlying index and the components of the S&P 500 Index; - the expected volatility of the Oil & Gas ETF, the components of its underlying index, the S&P 500 Index and the components of the S&P 500 Index; - o the time to maturity of the Notes; - o the dividend rate on the Oil & Gas ETF, the components of its underlying index and the components of the S&P 500 Index; - o interest and yield rates in the market generally;
+Accordingly, you should be able and willing to hold your Notes to maturity. - Tax Treatment-Significant aspects of the tax treatment of the Notes are uncertain.
+You should consult your tax advisor about your tax situation.
+See "Tax Considerations" below. - Many Economic and Market Factors Will Impact the Value of the Notes-The value of the Notes will be affected by a number of economic and market factors that interact in complex and unpredictable ways and that may either offset or magnify each other, including: - o the level of each Index and the market price of the Oil & Gas ETF, the components of its underlying index and the components of each Index: - o the expected volatility of the Oil & Gas ETF, the components of its underlying index, the each Index and the components of each Index: - o the time to maturity of the Notes: - the dividend rate on the Oil and Gas ETF, the components of its underlying index and the components of each Index;

-- o a variety of economic, financial, political, regulatory or judicial events; - o supply and demand for the Notes; and - o our creditworthiness, including actual or anticipated downgrades in our credit ratings.
+- o interest and yield rates in the market generally; - o a variety of economic, financial, political, regulatory or judicial events; - o supply and demand for the Notes; and - o our creditworthiness, including actual or anticipated downgrades in our credit ratings.

-INFORMATION REGARDING THE REFERENCE ASSETS
+INFORMATION REGARDING THE REFRENCE ASSETS

-The S&P 500[®] Index
+The S&P 500® Index